cemreefe/cemreefe.github.io/source/misc/bits.md

 My own twitter-like space for quick notes and nonsense

+### 6 Nov 2024 10:16

+I've seen this quite a few times by now in tech.
+The engineering team has a product/service/library that was implemented/employed earlier, had a lot of problems.
+It was never prioritized and is deemed utterly unfixable.
+The team then starts having problems that can be solved if that specific _thing_ was better.
+If it had better coverage, if it had better devx, if it was faster, if it was easier to deploy.
+They talk about re-writing it, replacing it, getting rid of it and starting clean slate.

+Good, seasoned engineers come in, they say; We have something readily available to us, fixing this would be easier than rewriting everything from scratch.
+They were right in many instances I witnessed, as much as we don't like the meaning of that.
+There is usually no value in reinventing the wheel, and restoring an old obsolete system to its former glory is tedious but often rewarding.

 ### 25 Oct 2024 00:11

 Truth table to logical expression: <https://www.dcode.fr/boolean-truth-table>